tjex/tjex.github.io/src/content/blog/2024/you-dont-need-luck-luck-needs-you.md

 Luck is a given.
 To the point where it's redundant.
 You're lucky to even be here in the first place.
 I myself owe my existence (in large part) to a coin toss.

-In the late 1980's, a young Australian lady was travelling through Greece and boarded a ferry with the intention of visiting Naxos.
+In the late 1980's, a young Australian writer was travelling through Greece and boarded a ferry with the intention of visiting Naxos.
 She went up deck, spotting a man whom she asked to hold one of her bags, while she went back downstairs to get the other.
 The man came from a small town in Germany, and was on a work